-(a) Five-year committed revolving line of credit:

-The Company has a five-year committed unsecured revolving line of credit for \$30.0 million with a Canadian chartered bank.
+- (a) Five-year committed revolving line of credit: - The Company has a five-year committed unsecured revolving line of credit for \$30.0 million with a Canadian chartered bank.
 This facility may be used in the normal course of business for general working capital purposes, and to fund future capital expenditures and qualifying permitted acquisitions.
-At September 30, 2012, no amounts were outstanding under this facility.
-This credit facility includes standard default and covenant provisions whereby accelerated repayment may be required if the Company were to violate certain financial covenants.

-(b) Committed revolving line of credit:

-A subsidiary of the Company has a committed revolving credit facility of \$20.0 million to be used to finance normal course operations of the subsidiary.
+At December 31, 2012, no amounts were outstanding under this facility.
+This credit facility includes standard default and covenant provisions whereby accelerated repayment may be required if the Company were to violate certain financial covenants. - (b) Committed revolving line of credit: A subsidiary of the Company has a con - A subsidiary of the Company has a committed revolving credit facility of \$20.0 million to be used to finance normal course operations of the subsidiary.
 Borrowings under this facility are secured by a first charge against the accounts receivable of O'Connell.
 This credit facility is used for the purpose of financing general working capital requirements.
-At September 30, 2012, the Company has drawn \$14.2 million under this facility.
+At December 31, 2012, the Company had no outstanding amounts due under this facility.
 This credit facility includes standard default and covenant provisions whereby accelerated repayment may be required if the subsidiary were to violate certain financial covenants.

-At September 30, 2012, the Company was in compliance with all debt covenants relating to its operating lines of credit.
+At December 31, 2012, the Company was in compliance with all debt covenants relating to its operating lines of credit.
 The Company expects to continue to comply with these provisions.